cockroachdb/docs/v23.1/architecture/transaction-layer.md

 ### Write intents

 Values in CockroachDB are not written directly to the storage layer; instead values are written in a provisional state known as a "write intent."
-These are essentially MVCC records with an additional value added to them which identifies the transaction record to which the value belongs.
+These are essentially [MVCC values](storage-layer.html#mvcc) with an additional value added to them that identifies the transaction record to which the value belongs.
 They can be thought of as a combination of a replicated lock and a replicated provisional value.

-Whenever an operation encounters a write intent (instead of an MVCC value), it looks up the status of the transaction record to understand how it should treat the write intent value.
-If the transaction record is missing, the operation checks the write intent's timestamp and evaluates whether or not it is considered expired.
+Whenever a request encounters a write intent (instead of an MVCC value), it looks up the status of the transaction record to understand how it should treat the write intent value.
+If the transaction record is missing, the request checks the write intent's timestamp and evaluates whether or not it is considered expired.

 CockroachDB manages concurrency control using a per-node, in-memory lock table.
 This table holds a collection of locks acquired by in-progress transactions, and incorporates information about write intents as they are discovered during evaluation.
-For more information, see the section below on [Concurrency control](#concurrency-control).
+For more information, see the [Concurrency control](#concurrency-control) section.

 #### Resolving write intents

-Whenever an operation encounters a write intent for a key, it attempts to "resolve" it, the result of which depends on the write intent's transaction record:
+Whenever a request encounters a write intent for a key, it attempts to "resolve" it, the result of which depends on the write intent's transaction record:

-- `COMMITTED`: The operation reads the write intent and converts it to an MVCC value by removing the write intent's pointer to the transaction record.
+- `COMMITTED`: The request reads the write intent and converts it to an MVCC value by removing the write intent's pointer to the transaction record.
 - `ABORTED`: The write intent is ignored and deleted.
-- `PENDING`: This signals there is a [transaction conflict](#transaction-conflicts), which must be resolved.
+- `PENDING`: This signals there is a [lock conflict](#transaction-conflicts), which must be resolved.
-- `STAGING`: This signals that the operation should check whether the staging transaction is still in progress by verifying that the transaction coordinator is still heartbeating the staging transaction’s record.
-If the coordinator is still heartbeating the record, the operation should wait.
+- `STAGING`: This signals that the request should check whether the staging transaction is still in progress by verifying that the transaction coordinator is still heartbeating the staging transaction’s record.
+If the coordinator is still heartbeating the record, the request should wait.
 For more information, see [Parallel Commits](#parallel-commits).
 - _Record does not exist_: If the write intent was created within the transaction liveness threshold, it's the same as `PENDING`, otherwise it's treated as `ABORTED`.

 ### Concurrency control

  The *concurrency manager* sequences incoming requests and provides isolation between the transactions that issued those requests that intend to perform conflicting operations.
 This activity is also known as [concurrency control](https://en.wikipedia.org/wiki/Concurrency_control).

-The concurrency manager combines the operations of a *latch manager* and a *lock table* to accomplish this work:
+The concurrency manager combines the tasks of a *latch manager* and a *lock table* to accomplish this work:

 - The *latch manager* sequences the incoming requests and provides isolation between those requests.
 - The *lock table* provides both locking and sequencing of requests (in concert with the latch manager).
 It is a per-node, in-memory data structure that holds a collection of locks acquired by in-progress transactions.
 To ensure compatibility with the existing system of [write intents](#write-intents) (a.k.a. replicated, exclusive locks), it pulls in information about these external locks as necessary when they are discovered in the course of evaluating requests.

 The concurrency manager enables support for pessimistic locking via [SQL](sql-layer.html) using the [`SELECT FOR UPDATE`](../select-for-update.html) statement.
-This statement can be used to increase throughput and decrease tail latency for contended operations.
+This statement can be used to increase throughput and decrease tail latency for contended requests.

-For more details about how the concurrency manager works with the latch manager and lock table, see the sections below:
+For more details about how the concurrency manager works with the latch manager and lock table, see the following sections:

 - [Concurrency manager](#concurrency-manager)
 - [Lock table](#lock-table)